-The production goal for BY19 is 225,000 smolts at release (Table 8), but will not be achieved due to the high pre-spawn loss experienced this year.
+The production goal for BY21 is 225,000 smolts at release.
 Eggs are treated with formalin daily to reduce fungus and are reared in vertical incubation trays.
 At eye-up, eggs from individual females are shocked, picked and placed in separate trays with vexar screening to simulate substrate.
 Upon complete yolk-sac absorption (~1600 fpp), they will be transferred to the north side shallow troughs for introduction to feed or ponded directly into raceways on the south side of LFH.